Images (2)

 Dosage and method of useThis section has been translated automatically.

-Apply thinly to the changed skin once/day.
+Apply a thin layer to the altered skin once a day.
 Treatment duration 6-12 weeks.
-Stop treatment if no skin lightening occurs after 3 months at the latest.
+Discontinue treatment if the skin does not lighten after 3 months at the latest.

 Standard concentrationThis section has been translated automatically.